Hsiao-Hang Tao D.Phil. Candidate

 Before her doctoral training, she worked as a research assistant for Wetland Ecology Laboratory in Biodiversity Research Centre of Academia Sinica (Taipei) and Observer Ecological Consultant Co., Ltd (Taipei).
 Between 2009-10 she volunteered in New Zealand (Department of Conservation) and Australia (Conservation volunteer in Australia, CVA).
 Her background is in Botany (BSc, National Taiwan University, 2002-2006), and Molecular and Cellular Biology (MSc, National Taiwan University, 2006-2008).

 Sustainable soil management is seen as one of the important strategies for increasing and maintaining ecosystem services in oil palm plantations.
 It is a method that is proposed to enhance palm oil production, improve soil health, and mitigate soil erosion.
 Application of the recycled oil palm residues, such as empty fruit bunches (EFB), is therefore a widely-used soil management practice in commercial oil palm plantations.
 Previous studies have shown that applying EFB in the field enhanced soil fertility and production.
 However, the influence of this practice on soil sustainability, such as soil biodiversity and physical properties, is largely unknown.
 This knowledge gap restrains our understanding and implementation of EFB, which has a great potential for improving ecosystem services within oil palm plantings.
-Here, we propose an empirical approach to measure the soil biodiversity and physical properties at Indonesian long-term oil palm trials under different dosage and frequency of EFB application.
+In her DPhil Hsiao-Hang developed an empirical approach to measure the soil biodiversity and physical properties at Indonesian long-term oil palm trials under different dosage and frequency of EFB application.

 Hsiao-Hang Tao, Eleanor M. Slade, Kathy J. Willis, Jean-Pierre Caliman , Jake L. Snaddon (2016) Effects of soil management practices on soil fauna feeding activity in an Indonesian oil palm plantation.
 Agriculture, Ecosystems and Environment 218 (2016):133-140.
 DOI 10.1016/j.agee.2015.11.012.